 Using CMD to test for packet loss is also effective.
 As the hop count increases, your connection gets further away from your PC.

 Therefore, the first hop (i.e. hop 0) is your PC, the next hop (hop 1) is your PC-router connection, hop 2 is the connection from your router to your ISP’s line.

 After the third hop (hop 2), the connections belong to your ISP’s network.

-You should be able to single out the owner of the server judging by the name of the server displayed next to the IP address (check the screenshot).
+You should be able to single out the server owner judging by the server’s name displayed next to the IP address (check the screenshot).

 The last hop is the server you connected to and ran the test against.

 Note: If you don’t want to create any log file on your PC (i.e., the packetloss.txt document), you can run the commands listed above without the > C:packetloss.txt and >> c:packetloss.txt bits.

 Doing so will only display results in the command prompt.

 We often classify losses of less than 1 percent as excellent for streaming music or video and 1 – 2.5 percent as acceptable.
 However, losses between 5 and 10 percent of your total packet stream would considerably impact the quality.

 How do I get rid of packet loss in Windows 10?